KartikeSingh/advancedObject/README.md

 # advancedObject
-An advnaced object class for JavaScript / Typescript
+An advanced object class for JavaScript / Typescript